wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

     * GCP - any Kubernetes version
     * Bare-metal server - Kubernetes 1.22 and above
 * [Helm v3](https://helm.sh/) package manager.
-* Access to `https://charts.wallarm.com` to add the Wallarm Helm charts.
-* Access to the Wallarm repositories on Docker Hub `https://hub.docker.com/r/wallarm`.
-* Linux kernel 5.10 and above with BTF (BTP Type Format) enabled on Ubuntu, Debian, RedHat, Google COS, or Amazon Linux 2.
+* Linux kernel version 5.10 or higher with BTF (BPF Type Format) enabled.
+Supported on Ubuntu, Debian, RedHat, Google COS, or Amazon Linux 2.
-* Traffic is using HTTP 1.x, HTTP 2, or Proxy v1 protocols under TLS/SSL, or plain text data transfer.
+* Traffic to the application you wish to monitor with the eBPF solution should utilize HTTP 1.x, HTTP 2, Proxy v1 or v2 protocols under TLS/SSL, or plain text data transfer.
+Please note that SSL traffic analysis is limited to servers using the shared OpenSSL library (e.g., Nginx, HAProxy) and is not available for servers employing other SSL implementations like Envoy.
-* An application deployed as a Pod in a Kubernetes cluster.
-* Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or the [EU Cloud](https://my.wallarm.com/).
+* Your user account should have [**Administrator** access](../../../user-guides/settings/users.md#user-roles) to the Wallarm Console.

+## Network access

+To ensure proper operation of the solution, configure network access to the following external resources:

+* `https://charts.wallarm.com` to add the Wallarm Helm charts.
+* `https://hub.docker.com/r/wallarm` to retrieve Wallarm Docker images from Docker Hub.
-* Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud.
+* For users working with the US Wallarm Cloud, access `https://us1.api.wallarm.com`.
+For those using the EU Wallarm Cloud, access `https://api.wallarm.com`.

 ## Deployment